-Appendix B: Vertical cross-sections of relative humidity
+Appendix B: Vertical cross sections of relative humidity

-Similar to Fig. 6g, h and Fig. 7g, h shown in Sect.
-6, we provide in Fig. B1-B2 vertical cross-sections of the relative humidity based on the airborne and dropsonde measurements for 4, 6, 7, and 26 March 2013 in the respective MCAOs.
+Similar to panels g and h in Figs. 6 and 7 (shown in Sect.
+6), we provide vertical cross sections of the relative humidity based on the airborne and dropsonde measurements for 4, 6, 7, and 26 March 2013 in the respective MCAOs in Figs. B1 and B2.
 Unlike the corresponding panels in Sect.
-6, here we show the distribution of the total relative humidity.
-While Fig. 6g, h and Fig. 7g, h helped to detect regions of saturated air and thus clouds, Fig. B1 and Fig. B2 help to better identify dry and humid regions in the atmosphere nearly along the main MCAO orientations.
-For example, it is clearly shown that on 4 March, the region of the free atmosphere above the convective ABL over open water was basically much drier than on 6 March (Fig. B1a, b).
-Low relative humidity is also shown above the temperature inversion on 26 March, starting at a fetch of about 150 km (Fig. B1c).
+6, we show the distribution of the total relative humidity in this section.
+While panels g and h in Figs. 6 and 7 helped to detect regions of saturated air and, thus, clouds, Figs. B1 and B2 help to better identify dry and humid regions in the atmosphere roughly along the main MCAO orientations.
+For example, it is clearly shown that the region of the free atmosphere above the convective ABL over open water was basically much drier on 4 March than on 6 March (Fig. B1a, b).
+Low relative humidity is also shown above the temperature inversion on 26 March, starting at a fetch of about 150 km (Fig. B2b).